Matrix-valued Bessel processes

 \section{Uniqueness}

 The goal of this section is to establish uniqueness of the BESM semigroup.
 Specifically, we will prove that $(\Lcal,\CNeu)$ is \emph{Markov unique}.
 This means that there is at most one (and hence exactly one) symmetric sub-Markovian strongly continuous contraction semigroup on $L^2(E,m)$ whose generator extends $(\Lcal,\CNeu$), see \cite[Definition~1.1.2]{Eberle:1999uq}.
-Since the Hunt process corresponding to such a semigroup is unique up to equivalence\footnote{Two symmetric Hunt processes are called equivalent if their transition functions coincide outside a \emph{properly exceptional set}, see Section~4.1 in~\cite{Fukushima:2011ys}.}, this form of uniqueness will hold for any realization of the BESM process as a Hunt process.
+Since the Hunt process corresponding to such a semigroup is unique up to equivalence, this form of uniqueness will hold for any realization of the BESM process as a Hunt process.
 In particular, uniqueness in law is guaranteed.
+(Two symmetric Hunt processes are called equivalent if their transition functions coincide outside a \emph{properly exceptional set}, see Section~4.1 in~\cite{Fukushima:2011ys}.)

 Note that $m(\partial E)=0$.
 Therefore $L^2(E,m)$ and $L^2(E^o,m)$ can be identified, implying that it is enough to prove Markov uniqueness of $(\Lcal,\CNeu)$ as an operator on the latter space.
 To do this we will apply a general result by Eberle \cite[Corollary~3.2]{Eberle:1999uq} that relies on studying the relationship between various weighted Sobolev spaces, which we now introduce.
 To simplify notation we henceforth write